jkariscodes/PyQt-Project/001_HelloWorld/README.md

 ##### Hello PyQt
-This is a Hello world module for PyQt that contains some user interfaces.
+This is a Hello world module for PyQt that contains some simple user interfaces.